Things to See & Do

 The Eden Project - PL24 2SG

-The Eden Project has a powerful story to tell and is one of the UK's top gardens and conservation tourist attractions located just outside of St Austell.
-A living theatre of plants and people, the Eden Project is wholly owned by the Eden Trust, an educational charity.
-The Eden complex comprises of a number of magnificent domes that house plant species from around the world, with each emulating a natural biome.
-The first dome emulates a tropical environment, the second a warm temperate, Mediterranean environment.
-(1 hour 6 minutes by car) For more detailed information click on image.
+The Eden Project has a powerful story to tell and is one of the UK’s top gardens and conservation tourist attraction located just outside St Austell.
+A living theatre of plants and people, the eden Project is whole owned by the `Eden Trust, an educational charity.
+The Eden complex comprises of a number of magnificent domes that house plant species from around the work, with each emulating a natural biome.
+The first dome emulates a tropical environment and the second a warm, temperate, Mediterranean environment.
+(One hour and 6 minutes by car).
+For more detailed information click on image.

 The Minack Theatre - TR19 6JU

 The Minack Theatre is an open-air theatre, constructed above a gully with a rocky granite outcrop jutting into the sea.
-The theatre is at Porthcurno, 4 miles from Land’s End.
-The season runs each year from May to September, and by 2012 some 80,000 people a year see a show, and more than 100,000 pay an entrance fee to look around the site.
-It has appeared in a listing of the world's most spectacular theatres.
-(1 hour 15 minutes by car) For more detailed information click on image.
+The theatre is at Porthcurno, four miles from Lands end.
+The season runs each year from May to September, and more than 100,000 pay an entrance fee to look around the site.
+It has appeared in a listing of the world’s most spectacular theatres.
+(One hour and 15 minutes by car).
+For more detailed information click on image.